dineshkummarc/mvc.js/README.md

 ** Dispatching events **

-Views can also dispatch events, generally to call required controllers.
+Views can also dispatch events, generally to trigger required controllers.
 This is done by calling `events.dispatch` with a required event type and optionally any parameters to be used by the callback functions.

     mvc({